A model of the cubic connectedness locus: Fibers and alliances

-To show that alliances of critical portraits form a USC-partition of $\crp$, let $\K_i\to \K$ and $\K'_i\to \K'$ be two sequences of critical portraits, where $\K_i$ and $\K'_i$ belong to the same regular alliance of critical portraits with chiefs $\lam''_i$ compatible with $\K_i$ and $\K'_i$ for every $i$.
+To show that fibers of critical portraits form a USC-partition of $\crp$, let $\K_i\to \K$ and $\K'_i\to \K'$ be two sequences of critical portraits, where $\K_i$ and $\K'_i$ belong to the same non-central fiber of critical portraits with minimal laminations $\lam''_i$ compatible with $\K_i$ and $\K'_i$ for every $i$.
 Assume that $\lam''_i\to \lam''$.
-It follows that $\lam''$ is compatible with both $\K$ and $\K'$.
-Hence $\K$ and $\K'$ belong to the same alliance of critical portraits (regular or central).
-The same arguments show that the map $\Psi:\ssl\to \crp/\{A\}$ is well defined and continuous.
+Then $\lam''$ is compatible with both $\K$ and $\K'$, and $\K$ and $\K'$ belong to the same fiber of critical portraits (non-central or central).
+It is easy to see that the map $\Psi:\ssl_3\to X_3$ is well defined and continuous.

-We claim that the union $\U$ of regular alliances of critical portraits is open and dense in $\crp$.
-The set $\U$ is open since its complement is the central alliance of critical portraits which is closed.
-Let $\K=\{\oc, \oy\}$ be a critical portrait such that the orbits of $\si(\oc)$ and $\si(\oy)$ are dense in $\uc$.
-We claim that $\K$ is regular.
-Indeed, if it is central, then there is a central chief $\lam$ compatible with $\K$.
+We claim that the union $\U$ of non-central fibers of critical portraits is open and dense in $\crp$.
+The set $\U$ is open since its complement is the central fiber of critical portraits which is closed.
+Let $\K=\{\oc, \oy\}$ be a critical portrait such that the orbits of $\si_3(\oc)$ and $\si_3(\oy)$ are dense in $\uc$.
+We claim that $\K$ is non-central.
+Indeed, if it is central, then there is a central minimal lamination $\lam$ compatible with $\K$.
 Let $C\supset \oc$ and $Y\supset \oy$ be the critical sets of $\lam$.
-If $C$ is infinite, then $C$ is a (pre)periodic gap by \cite{kiw02}, which contradicts the density of $\si(\oc)$.
+If $C$ is infinite, then $C$ is a (pre)periodic gap.
+This follows from Theorem \ref{t:kiwinf}.
+Now, we obtained a contradiction with the density of $\si_3(\oc)$.
 Thus, $C$ (and $Y$) are finite.
 On the other hand, $\lam$ is compatible with a flower-like set $F$.
 In particular, there is a cycle of infinite gaps compatible with $\lam$.
-Let $G$ be a gap from this cycle that contains a critical chord (as an edge or a diagonal).
+Let $G$ be a gap from this cycle that contains a critical chord.
 Since endpoints of $\oc$ and $\oy$ cannot be vertices of $G$, we may assume that $\oc=\ol{xy}$ where $x, y$ belong to distinct components $I, J$ of $\uc\sm G$.
 Since $\lam$ and $F$ are compatible, the finite concatenation of edges of $C$ that connects the endpoints of $\oc$ must pass through an endpoint of, say, $I$.
-As $\si(\oc)$ visits $I$ infinitely often, each time the corresponding image of a vertex of $C$ coincides with endpoint of $I$.
+As $\si_3(\oc)$ visits $I$ infinitely often, each time the corresponding image of a vertex of $C$ coincides with endpoint of $I$.
 The fact that $C$ has finitely many vertices implies now that a vertex of $C$ is preperiodic.
-Together with the density of the orbit of $\si(\oc)$ this yields a contradiction. \end{proof}
+Together with the density of the orbit of $\si_3(\oc)$ this yields a contradiction. \end{proof}